resolvt/public/index.md

 <img alt="Context menu" src="context-menu.png"/>

-"Report Technical Debt" tool windows will be opened.
+"Report Techn Debt" tool windows will be opened.
 Specify the title (what's wrong with the code) and some description (why exactly the code is base? what is the correct way?).

+<img alt="Report dialog" src="report-dialog.png"/>

-Click "It Hurts!" button.
+Click "It Hurts!" button in the .
 That's it, now your concern is shared with your teammates and available their IDEs and on workspace's dashboard.

-<img alt="Report dialog" src="report-dialog.png"/>